JiZhaoEngineer/Object-Oriented-Analysis-Design/sale system of retail store/README.md

 ## PDF file

-OOAD_Project3.pdf is the complete version of the required PDF file.

 project3_UML_class_diagram.pdf is an extra copy of the UML class diagram attached at the end of the complete PDF file.
 It is provided for your convenience.